ssoulis/ssoulis/README.md

 - 📫 How to reach me **spyrossoulis1999@gmail.com**

-- ⚡ Currently **looking for a software engineer or software developer job**
+- ⚡ Currently **looking for a Software Developer or Software Engineer job**

 <h3 align="left">Connect with me:</h3>
 <p align="left">